 Once the delegate has disclosed the information, they must complete the Release of Protected Information Notification Form.
-Once completed, the Provider must send the completed form to their Provider Lead.
+Once completed, the Provider must send the completed form to their Provider Lead as soon as possible and within 48 hours of the disclosure of information.